 Eyal's lecture dealt with the topic: Succeed in Making Dreams Come True

-Eyal told his personal story, which led him and his partner to move to Manhattan, found a business for American ricochets attached to mountain bikes, which offer rides in Manhattan, and from there, he arrived at a big opportunity involving bikes.
+Eyal shared his personal story, which led him and his partner to move to Manhattan.
+There they set up a business for American ricochets attached to mountain bikes and offered rides in Manhattan.
+Then he recognized a great opportunity involving bicycles.

 This opportunity took him and his business partner on a wonderful path of experience and adventure.
 But at the end of the day, the idea did not become a reality, so in fact, he failed.

-In his lecture, Eyal passed lessons and empowering beliefs to the students regarding success and failure, and gave the children a basic and simple recipe for making dreams come true.
+Eyal shared with the students great insights and beliefs about success and failure and gave the children a basic and simple recipe for making dreams come true.

-Today, Eyal works as a deputy manager at a pet store in Holon, where he expanded activity and business, together with the owner, through a process of business consulting which he offered the business, using his academic background and his experience as an entrepreneur.
+Today, Eyal works as a deputy manager at a pet store in Holon, where he expanded activity and business, together with the owner, through a process of business consulting that he offered the store, using his academic background and his experience as an entrepreneur.

 At the same time, Eyal is working on his new project, which focuses on "different" and creative education for kids aged 8-25.
 The goal is to provide them with the practical knowledge and tools necessary to make their dreams come true and create success and fulfillment in their lives.